 Fearing for his life, Ammar moved back to his hometown, where he believed he might be safer.
 He was mistaken.
 There, Shia forces had begun a campaign of killing, detaining, and torturing those who had ever been associated with Saddam’s Sunni-dominated government.
 His name on the government militia roster in high school was enough to make him a target.
 In 2006, after two years of wondering whether he would be the next victim of assassination by anti-regime forces, he applied for opportunities abroad and fled to the United States on the fellowship.

-But his previous affiliation with Saddam’s militia spurred a five-year-long battle against U.S. Customs and Immigration Services (USCIS) to remain in the United States.
+But his previous affiliation with Saddam’s militia spurred a five-year-long battle against U.S. Citizenship and Immigration Services (USCIS) to remain in the United States.
 His legal struggle, which spanned the George W. Bush and Barack Obama administrations, centered on a bar to U.S. asylum law’s obligation to provide protection to those fleeing persecution, cases in which the U.S. government determines that an asylum seeker has previously “persecuted others.”

 USCIS has increasingly relied on this bar in the years since the Sept.
 11, 2001, attacks on the United States, particularly in cases where the individual was not associated with a State Department-designated “terrorist organization” that would give the agency another route to reject their asylum claim.
 In Ammar’s case, the bar led to an arduous legal fight, in which he continuously wondered whether he would be deported back to Iraq, where he believed he would face a high probability of being tortured or killed.